 Mike Shook – Creator

-Mike is husband to Becca and father to John (as well as another on the way).
+Mike is husband to Becca and father to John and Matthew.
 He has lived in China since 2007, where he worked for an NGO caring for children with medical needs before beginning a career in mental health counseling with expatriates living in Beijing.
-Mike holds an MA in Clinical Mental Health Counseling from Palo Alto University and serves on the leadership team of his Chi Sigma Iota chapter.
+Mike holds an MA in Clinical Mental Health Counseling from Palo Alto University and still serves on the leadership team of his Chi Sigma Iota chapter.
 He also serves as a leader and elder in his church, Oasis Christian Fellowship in Beijing.
 Mike loves Jesus, his family, reading, beer, good food, and the outdoors.

 Allison Kramer – Ethics Series